HeyMaslo/companion-kit/README.md

 and manage all keystores/credentials via Expo.

-It's important to use that commands because there's a wrapper that ensures correct environment caught up.
+It's important to use that command because there's a wrapper that ensures correct environment is caught up.

 ### Upload `ipa` to testflight via Fastlane